GioCities

 • Posted in fandom

-The real story of Hiveswap isnā€™t about the game or the universe.
-Rather, the conversation ā€œabout Hiveswapā€ is dominated by stories about the development and history of the game as a project ā€” starting as a Kickstarter success story but then bouncing from scandal to scandal for years.
-The story of how Andrew Hussie burned through a $2.5 million dollar investment over eight years to produce almost nothing is fascinating, convoluted, and poorly understood even among Homestuck fans.
+The real ā€œstoryā€ of Hiveswap isnā€™t set in the universe of the game.
+Instead, when people talk about Hiveswap, the conversation is dominated by stories about the development and history of the game as a project, which started as a Kickstarter success story but then bounced from scandal to scandal for years.
+The story of how Andrew Hussie burned through a $2.5 million dollar investment over eight years to produce almost nothing is fascinating, convoluted, and poorly understood especially among newer Homestuck fans.

 Right now, this meta-story mostly exists in the form of oral history.
-This is probably due to the fact that a lot of the key sources are ephemeral ā€” and most of them have been deleted ā€” but itā€™s also because it feels premature to write up a ā€œpostmortemā€ on a gameā€™s development before itā€™s even an eighth of the way finished.
-There is also significant pressure on people in the know ā€” even people who just lived through backing the project ā€” to keep quiet about all this, for reasons Iā€™ll get into.
+This is probably due to the fact that a lot of the key sources have now been deleted, but I think itā€™s also because it feels premature to write up a ā€œpostmortemā€ on a gameā€™s development before itā€™s even an eighth of the way finished.
+Not cancelled, justā€¦ in limbo.
+There is also significant pressure on people in the know ā€” even fans who just lived through backing the project ā€” to keep quiet about all this, for reasons Iā€™ll get into.

 Iā€™m documenting the story so far so that the Hiveswap Story isnā€™t lost to time, and so thereā€™s a decent summary of events so far, and maybe even so new Hiveswap fans can catch up.
 I dug through every page, announcement, interview, blog post, FAQ, and tweet I could find, and the culmination is this the most comprehensive ā€” as far as I can tell ā€” explanation of Hiveswap to date.